Hilarius Gilges

-Hilarius Gilges (28 April 1909 – 20 June 1933) was a German actor, dancer and communist political activist.
-He was murdered at the age of 24 by the Nazis.
+Hilarius Gilges (28 April 1909 – 20 June 1933) was a black German actor, dancer and communist political activist.
+He was murdered at the age of 24 by the Nazi party.

 Life

 Hilarius Gilges was one of the few black Germans born in the country before the First World War.
-His mother Maria Stüttgen was a textile worker in Düsseldorf; the origin of his biological father is not known for certain.
+His mother Maria Stüttgen was a white German textile worker in Düsseldorf; the origin of his biological father is not known for certain.
 Maria married Franz Peter Gilges in 1915, giving the boy the family name Gilges.

 Gilges grew up in the working class milieu of Düsseldorf and joined German Communist Youth in about 1925 or 1926.
 He became an amateur actor with the communist agitprop theatre group "Nordwest ran" directed by Wolfgang Langhoff.
 His radical politics led in 1931 to his arrest and sentencing to one year in prison.
 After his release in 1932 he continued as an active communist agitator.

 Gilges married Katharina Hubertine Laatsch (born Vogels) and fathered two children.